xilin-tian/Resume_Classification/README.md

 # Introduction

 This project is focus on classifying and extracting skills from the resume dataset provided by [Marti Palan](https://www.kaggle.com/datasets/maitrip/resumes) and [Hend Labib](https://www.kaggle.com/code/hendlabib12/resume-extraction/data)from kaggle.
+This context is a internship project but use public dataset instead.

 ## JUPYTER NOTEBOOK